Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents: Problem Setup

-{\bf Problem Setup.} Let $\scriptX$ and $\scriptY$ be finite sets.
+Let $\scriptX$ and $\scriptY$ be finite sets.
 A discrete memoryless channel $W(.|.)$ takes an input symbol $x \in \mathcal{X}$ and outputs a symbol $y \in \mathcal{Y}$ with probability $W(y|x)$.
-Consider two finite sets of channels $\nullHyp = \{W(.|.,s):s \in \scriptS\}$, $\altHyp = \{\Wbar(.|.,\bar{s}):\bar{s} \in \scriptSbar\}$.
+Consider two finite sets of channels $\nullHyp = \{W(.|.,s):s \in \scriptS\}$, $\altHyp = \{\Wbar(.|.,\bar{s}):\bar{s} \in \scriptSbar\}$ which map $\mathcal{X}$ to $\mathcal{Y}$.
 The goal is to distinguish between the two sets of channels.
 In particular, we study the asymmetric hypothesis test between the null hypothesis $H_{0}:\nullHyp$ and the alternative hypothesis $H_{1}:\altHyp$.
 There are three entities involved: (a) the transmitter, (b) the adversary, and (c) the detector.
 The transmitter is unaware of which hypothesis has been realized and chooses the input symbols.
 The adversary, depending on which hypothesis is realized, chooses the state symbols (from $\scriptS$ under $H_0$ and $\scriptSbar$ under $H_1$).
 The detector decides between $H_0$ and $H_1$ based on everything it knows.
-We will elaborate this in the coming sections.
+We consider three different settings.
+In each of the settings, we seek to characterize the Chernoff-Stein exponent of the problem.

-\section{Shared Randomness}
+\subsection{Shared Randomness}

 In this setting, the transmitter and detector share randomness which is unknown to the adversary.
 The input $X^n$ to the channel, which is a function of this randomness, is known to the detector.
-For a transmitter strategy $P_{X^n}$ and a pair of adversary strategies $P_{S^n}$ and $P_{\bar{S}^n}$, the distribution induced on $\domXY$ under $H_0$ is given by
+For a transmitter strategy $P_{X^n}$ and a pair of adversary strategies $P_{S^n}$ and $P_{\bar{S}^n}$, the distribution induced on $\domXY$ under $H_0$ is given by\footnote{For compactness of notation, in \eqref{eqn:q_shared} the dependence of $\Qshared^{n}$ on the transmission strategy $P_{X^n}$ and the adversary strategy $P_{S^n}$ is suppressed.
+And in \eqref{eqn:q_det} the dependence of $\Qdet^{n}$ on the transmission strategy $x^n$ and the adversary strategy $P_{S^n}$ is suppressed. }

-A similar expression is obtained for $\Qbarshared^{n}$ under $H_1$ where instead of $P_{S^n}$ and $W$ we have $P_{\bar{S}}$ and $\overline{W}$ respectively.
+A similar expression is obtained for $\Qbarshared^{n}$ under $H_1$ where instead of $P_{S^n}$ and $W$ we have $P_{\bar{S}^n}$ and $\overline{W}$ respectively.